claesgill/crypto_plotter/README.md

 Upload the sketch and wait for it to fetch the data.
 The OLED and serial monitor will display the IP you can visit to check out the webpage.

 > :sweat_smile: The `bootScreen()` is only there to make the device look interesting when booting.
-I basically only waste like 5 seconds.
+It basically waste like 5 seconds.

 ### Debug
 After running the code you can see outputs in the serial monitor at baudrate `115200`.